Electronic-Grade Metal-Organic Precursors

 — Halide-Free, US-Manufactured

 TMHD-based precursors for ZrO₂, Cu, and Gd₂O₃ thin films by atomic layer deposition.
-Custom ligand engineering, ppb-level purity targets, and a halide-free chemistry platform that eliminates Cl/F contamination at the molecular level.
+Custom ligand engineering, ppb-level purity targets, and a halide-free chemistry platform that avoids Cl/F contamination at the precursor level.

 ≥99.0% Purity